paulinho-16/MEIC-TVVS/assignments/assignment2.md

    public static final int COLUMN_TIMETODAY = 6;
    public static final int COLUMN_ACTION_STARTPAUSE = 7;
    ```
-1.
+1. The number of characteristics and parameters is not too large in this case, so we don't need to be defining testable combinations of features.
    *Constraints*:
    - the integer `row` must be a non-negative value lower than the amount of existing projects
-   - the integer `column` must be a value between 0 and 7
+   - the integer `column` must be a value between 0 and 7, according to the clickable columns in the interface

 1. After thinking about the possible categories of inputs, we get the following tests:
    - row